MathStuff/Matrices/README.md

 myMatrix.p #Same as print(myMatrix)

-#Similar to 'grid' but rows and columns are limited by myMatrix.ROW_LIMIT and myMatrix.COL_LIMIT
+#Similar to 'grid' but rows and columns are limited by myMatrix.ROW_LIMIT

 myMatrix